-The CULTURE-STRATEGY FIT® Chocolate Factory Leadership Simulation is a meaningful hands-on culture activity that will be vividly remembered for years into the future.
+The CULTURE-STRATEGY FIT® Chocolate Factory Culture Simulation is a meaningful hands-on culture activity that will be vividly remembered for years into the future.
 Imagine an experience where the behaviors of leaders and their impact on significant organizational outcomes is revealed in real-time.
 Imagine that at the end of 3 hours, leaders, individually and collectively, experience profound insights into the culture currently created by their own behaviors and those needed for the future.

 The Chocolate Factory Leadership Simulation provides a shared experience and language for talking, in a safe way, about the way culture is supporting and/or getting in the way of high performance and what needs to change for future success.
 The objectives of the simulation include: